harness/developer-hub/docs/cloud-cost-management/shared/ccm-supported-platforms.md

 |Perspective Preferences| ✅ | ❌  | ❌  | ✅ |

 :::note
 - Margin Obfuscation is not supported on Harness SMP.
-For others, it is behind a feature flag.
+For others, it is behind a feature flag `CCM_MSP`.
 To enable the feature flag in your Harness account, contact [Harness Support](mailto:support@harness.io)
 - Istio virtual services are available for Azure in strict mode.
 - The cost data for Kubernetes workloads will be derived from the public pricing provided by the respective cloud provider.
 - Tracking recommendation lifescyle through Jira and ServiceNow is not supported in Air-gapped environments.